sintel-dev/Orion/DATABASE.md

 * created_by (String): Identifier of the user that created this Signal Object
 * insert_time (DateTime): Time when this Signal Object was inserted

+### PipelineTemplate

+The **PipelineTemplate** collection contains all the pipeline templates that are used to generate a pipeline that is used to run an exmperiment.
+The template includes all the default hyperparameter values.

+#### Fields

+- \_id (ObjectID): Unique Identifier of this PipelineTemplate object
+- name (String): Name given to this pipeline template
+- template (SubDocument): JSON representation of this pipeline template
+- created_by (String): Identifier of the user that created this Pipeline Object
+- insert_time (DateTime): Time when this Pipeline Object was inserted

 ### Pipeline

 The **Pipeline** collection contains all the pipelines registered in the system, including